 Introduction

-Recent successful design practices promote innovation research to apply design thinking to the innovation process.
-Dell’Era et al. (2020) categorized the design thinking on the innovation research into the four streams; creative problem solving, sprint execution, creative confidence and Innovation of Meaning (IoM).
-Of them, scholars focus on the IoM to achieve a radical innovation (Norman and Verganti, 2014).
+Recent successful design practices have spurred innovation research to apply design thinking to the innovation process.
+Dell’Era et al. (2020) categorized design thinking on innovation research into four streams: creative problem solving, sprint execution, creative confidence, and Innovation of Meaning (IoM).
+Of these, scholars have focused on IoM to achieve radical innovation (Norman and Verganti, 2014).

-IoM starts from an idea based on intrinsic values and goals in an individual daily life (Verganti, 2017).
-Verganti (2017) developed inside-out process that starts from employee’s intrinsic goals and values.
-Extant studies assume that employees can generate a novel idea stemming from their intrinsic goals and values in an organization.
-However, Goto, Ando and Yaegashi (2020) highlighted that organizational dominant values and goals disturb them to externalize the intrinsic ones in the organization and, thus, organizational supports are needed to encourage them to do it.
+IoM starts from ideas based on the intrinsic values and goals of an individual’s daily life (Verganti, 2017).
+Verganti (2017) developed the inside-out process that starts from employees’ intrinsic goals and values.
+Extant studies assume that employees can generate novel ideas stemming from their intrinsic goals and values in an organization.
+However, Goto, Ando, and Yaegashi (2020) highlight that dominant organizational values often push employees to ignore their own intrinsic values, and thus, organizational supports are needed to encourage employees to do otherwise.

-Nevertheless, little has been done to investigate potential antecedents to enable the employees to create novel ideas in the inside-out process.
-The inside-out process requires the employee’s uniqueness (Verganti, 2017).
-However, as pointed out in diversity research and organizational identification theory, even if an employee has a high level of uniqueness, s/he does not have an intention to contribute to the organization without a high level of belongingness (Kreiner and Ashforth, 2004).
-The employee with a low level of belongingness do not try to perform beyond the required level of job performance and externalize their intrinsic values and goals for turnover and retention (Kreiner and Ashforth, 2004; Galvin, Lange and Ashforth, 2015).
-Meanwhile, given that an employee feels too much belongingness to the organizations, s/he excessively internalizes an organizations goals and values, sacrifices the intrinsic goals and values, and then diminishing their uniqueness (Galvin, Lange and Ashforth, 2015).
-Therefore, the organization seeks to achieve a balance of the employees’ needs for the uniqueness and the belongingness in the inside-out process.
+Nevertheless, little has been done to research potential antecedents that enable employees to create novel ideas in the inside-out process.
+The inside-out process relies on the employee’s uniqueness (Verganti, 2017).
+However, as pointed out in diversity research and in organizational identification theory, even if an employee has a high level of uniqueness, they will have no intention to contribute to the organization without already having a high level of belongingness (Kreiner and Ashforth, 2004).
+Employees with a low level of belongingness do not try to perform beyond the required performance level of a job, and externalize their intrinsic values and goals only for the sake of turnover and retention (Kreiner and Ashforth, 2004; Galvin, Lange, and Ashforth, 2015).
+Meanwhile, when an employee may feel disproportionate belongingness to an organization, they tend to excessively internalize an organization’s goals and values, and often sacrifice their intrinsic goals and values to the detriment of their uniqueness (Galvin, Lange, and Ashforth, 2015).
+Therefore, the organization must seek to achieve a balance between employees’ needs for uniqueness and their belongingness within the inside-out process.

-The research question of this study is to empirically explore how inclusion as a potential antecedent has an impact on creativity for inside-out ideation.
+This study aims to empirically explore how inclusion can be a variable of a potential antecedent that can cause an impact on creativity for inside-out ideation.
 Inclusion is defined as “the degree to which an employee perceives that he or she is an esteemed member of the work group through experiencing treatment that satisfies his or her needs for belongingness and uniqueness” (Shore et al., 2011, p.
 1265).
-Mor Barak and Daya (2014, pp. 394) highlighted that “the inclusive workplace is based on a pluralistic value frame that respects all cultural perspectives represented among its employees.”
-The proposed effects of the inclusion to the inside-out process provide the additional insight regarding how the organization encourages the employees to externalize own unique values and goals.
+Mor Barak and Daya (2014, p.
+394) highlight that “the inclusive workplace is based on a pluralistic value frame that respects all cultural perspectives represented among its employees.”
+The proposed effects of inclusion on the inside-out process provide an additional insight regarding how the organization can encourage employees to externalize their own unique values and goals.

 Literature Review and Hypotheses